 PRINCE William has revealed he plans to visit Australia in 2014 with his wife Kate and the world’s most famous baby – Prince George.
+They’ll make sure to have only the best when travelling with their baby and baby stroller.

 The royal tour will be reminiscent of the 1983 trip undertaken by Prince Charles and Princess Diana with a then nine-month-old William.